-Results for the Snare and Quad lines will be posted at 12:30.
-Results for the Bass line will be posted at 3:40.
-The Cymbal line results will be posted at 5:45.
-Based on your video audition results, you were given section(s) to prepare for that would give you the best opportunity to make the line.
+Results for the Snare and Quad lines will be posted first.
+Results for the Bass line will be posted second.
+The Cymbal line results will be posted third.
+Based on your video audition results, you will be given section(s) to prepare for that will give you the best opportunity to make the line.
 All returning members (except for the section leaders) are required to re-audition each year — all spots are open and no spots are guaranteed.

 CUD is looking for players who want to be a part of the drumline as an ensemble and not just play a certain instrument.
 This means understanding and respecting that the Clemson Drumline is made up of 4 sections - snares, quads, basses, and cymbals - and each section is of equal importance to Tiger Band, to the music, and to our success as a unit.
 At Clemson, there is no hierarchy.
 Everybody is valued, and everybody contributes.

 Instrument assignments will be based on the ensemble audition (using the music found on the Music page) and the individual audition (which includes sight reading).
-Memorization of the exercises and cadences are required for the audition; supplemental material and pregame music do not have to be memorized for the audition.
-In addition, a show excerpt will be posted on the Music page on August 1st.
+Memorization of the exercises are required for the audition; cadences, supplemental materials, and pregame music do not have to be memorized for the audition.
+In addition, a show excerpt will be posted on the Music page on August 2nd.
 This excerpt is expected to be playable with musical expression and memorized for the purpose of emulating mid-season music distribution.
-Please check the website on August 1st in order to download the show excerpt and prepare it for auditions on August 13th.
+Please check the website on August 2nd to download the show excerpt and prepare it for the call-back auditions.

 Basses and Cymbals: